fryumbla/IRB120-ABB/README.md

 #### 3.1.2 V-REP Simulation

-1. V-REP execution (Since simulation is performed with vrep remote api, roscore must be executed first): Open the scene of the irb120_vrep/scenes folder
+1. V-REP execution (Since simulation is performed with vrep remote api and PLAY, roscore must be executed first): Open the scene of the irb120_vrep/scenes folder

 2. Run the step 3.1.1 visualization Rviz or MoveIt